abhaynikam/react-trix-rte/CONTRIBUTING.md

 - Add test cases for the changes made in the pull request.
 Make sure they are passing by running `yarn/npm test`.
 - Update documentation for the changes made if needed.
 - Add a simple story to demonstrate the change for the end user if needed.
+- Add a changelog for the new feature or fixes.

 Push to your fork.
 Write a [good commit message][commit].
 Submit a pull request.